orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - All user messages printed with einfo/ewarn/errror must be formal.
   - Comments should be mostly formal and unambiguous.
   - metadata.xml longdescription and flags should be formal.
+  - *DEPENDs sources should be documented if not centralized.

 * Security rules/guidelines
   - The uploaded point release is not vulnerable and does not have security